CrashPlan FAQs (Enterprise)

 How do users restore files?

 Users can restore files from the CrashPlan app or from the CrashPlan console, or you can restore files for users if you have the proper permissions.
 Users should typically restore files with the CrashPlan app whenever they have access to one of their devices.
-The CrashPlan console is convenient for restoring files when users are not near one of their devices, but these restores are limited to 250 MB.
+The CrashPlan console is convenient for restoring files when users are not near one of their devices, but these restores are limited to 1 GB.

 How do I collect files from legal hold?